lfrestrepog/if-docs/docs/major-concepts/impact-engine.md

 ```

 - `impl`: path to an input IMPL file
-- `ompl`: path to the output IMPL file where the results as saved, if none is provided it prints to stdout.
+- `ompl`: path to the output IMPL file where the results as saved.
+If none is provided, it prints to stdout.
-- `format`: the output file format. default to yaml but if csv is specified then it formats the outputs as a csv file for loading into another program.
+- `format`: the output file format.
+Defaults to yaml, but if csv is specified then it formats the outputs as a csv file for loading into another program.
 - `verbose`: how much information to output about the calculation to aid investigation and debugging.
 - `help`: prints out the above help file.

-To use Impact, you must first configure an impl.
-Then, you can simply pass the path to the impl to Impact on the command line.
+To use Impact, you must first configure an impl, then simply pass the path to the impl to Impact on the command line.
 You can also pass a path where you would like to save the output file to.
 For example, the following command, run from the project root, loads the `mst-eshoppen.yml` impl file from the examples directory, executes all the models defined in the impl, and saves the output to `examples/ompls/e-shoppen.yml`:

 ```sh
 npx ts-node impact-engine.ts --impl ./examples/impls/msft-eshoppen.yaml --ompl ./examples/ompls/e-shoppen.yml
 ```

-## Design Ideology
+## Design ideology

 The state of an impact computation is stored in a `graph` object.

-There are a series of functions defined in a [Lifecycle](#Lifecycle) section which the `graph` object as input and mutate it somehow.

-At the end a processed graph is serialized back out to the end user for them to use the data.
+There are a series of functions defined in the [lifecycle](#Lifecycle) section which the `graph` objects as input and mutates it somehow.
+A processed graph is then serialized back out to the end user for them to use the data.

 ## Lifecycle

-Every `impact-engine` execution goes through a lifecycle, a set of distinct steps which process the graph in stages.
+Every `impact-engine` execution goes through a lifecycle; a set of distinct steps which process the graph in stages.

-Currenty the lifecycle is fixed but in the future this maybe be configurable via plugins.
+Currently the lifecycle is fixed but in the future this maybe be configurable via plugins.

 ```mermaid
 flowchart TB
 ExpandShorthand --> NamespaceConfig --> InitializeModels --> Compute --> Aggregate --> Export
 ```

-### Expand Shorthand
+### Expand shorthand

-- There is a short-hand way of defining an IMPL file and a long-hand way of defining it.
-- The first stage of the lifecycle is to expand out the shorthand format to make the graph object easier to parse for future stages in the lifecycle of a computation.
+There is a shorthand and longhand way of defining an impl file.
+The first stage of the lifecycle is to expand out the shorthand format to make the graph object easier to parse for subsequent stages.
-- The first stage is to analyze the IMPL structure and if you can convert the short hand components over to the long hand form the graph object is restructured.
+You would need to analyze the impl structure and, if you can convert the shorthand components to longhand, the graph object is restructured.

-### Auto Children
+### Auto children

-- Some nodes for brevity leave out the `children` node if it's obvious all the other parameters of that node are `children`.
+Some nodes leave out the `children` node for brevity if it's obvious all the other parameters of that node are `children`.

-- Pseudo Code: If there is no parameter called `children`, add a parameter called `children` and add all the current params as children of that parameter.
+Pseudo Code: If there is no parameter called `children`, add one and then add all the existing parameters as children of that parameter.

-**Shorthand Notation:**
+**Shorthand notation:**

 ```yaml
 graph: